prl-mushr/mushr-website/content/hardware/ordering.md

 ___
 ## Recommended Tier System

 As a result of the various options available for MuSHR, we have simplified the MuSHR Racecar into three different tiers, illustrated in the table below.
+These tiers are a recommended guideline to follow, and it is still possible to build a MuSHR racecar with any combination of processor, camera, and chassis.

 |Tier|MuSHR Lite|MuSHR|MuSHR Pro|
 |---|---|---|---|